katelyn-wang/plant-health-monitor/README.md

-# THRIVE: The Plant Health Monitor
+# THRIVE - The Plant Health Monitor

 ### Created by Katelyn Wang and Kyle Reid
 *Project in IoT (CS 147), Fall 2024*

-An IoT system and application that collects soil mositure, temperature, and humidity data from your plant and notifies when your plant needs care.
+An IoT system and application that collects soil moisture, temperature, and humidity data from your plant and notifies when your plant needs care.

 ## Frontend
 Contains the frontend code for the application.
 The app is created using **React Native** with an **Express.js** server.